Have you considered living your life on the road and traveling wherever you want as a way to make the most of your retirement years?

 But then reality strikes and you think to yourself, “How can that kind of life be financially doable?”

-As it turns out, whether you are actually traveling or staying in an RV resort, the cost of day-to-day life is about the same.
+As it turns out… whether you are actually traveling in your RV or staying in an RV resort, the cost of day-to-day life is about the same.

-You can travel when you want, or stay put with all the amenities of normal society.
+When you’re living in an RV, you can travel whenever you want… or stay put with all the amenities of normal society.
 You can live according to what your mood tells you for the moment.

 How Much It Costs To Stay In RV Parks

-For a month I stayed in an RV park that was centrally located in a midsized city.
-It was nothing elaborate — just a place with:
+For a month, I stayed in an RV park that was centrally located in a mid-sized city.
+It was nothing elaborate — just a place that includes: